-In what is basically the Portland, Oregon of England – where you can find bearded, tattooed 30somethings eating pickles at food trucks and parking their vintage bikes outside artisan coffee shops – there are actually two clubs, Bristol City of the Championship and Rovers of League Two.
+In what is basically the Portland, Oregon of England – where you can find bearded, tattooed 30somethings eating pickles at food trucks and parking their vintage bikes outside artisan coffee shops – there are actually two clubs, Bristol City of the Championship and Rovers of League One.
+(Here is a guide to all the leagues and cups of English football.)
 Bristol is also the original home of the famous street artist, Banksy; you can take walking tours to see his originals all over the place.

 The port was eventually left behind because it couldn’t handle bigger ships, and in World War II the Germans destroyed much of the city center, killing 1,300 people in the process.
 So in the middle of this historical, working city there is now a very modern city center — a nice combination.

 You might think it’s Rovers, but that’s part of their actual name – same with Blackburn Rovers, for example.
 No, they are The Gas, because their old stadium was near a gas works that had quite the odor.
 Bristol City fans made fun of them for it, but being English, they took the insult as a matter of pride and carried on.
-Come on, the gas!
+So it’s come on, the Gas!

-They are also called the Pirates, and that’s the character you’ll see walking around the ground.
+They are also called the Pirates, and that’s the character you’ll see walking around the ground (right).

-They were founded in 1883, joined the Football League in 1920, and have never made the top flight of English football since.
-They best they ever did was was finish sixth in the Second Division, twice in the 1950s.
+They were founded in 1883, joined the Football League in 1920, and have never made the top flight of English football.
+The best they ever did was was finish sixth in the Second Division, twice in the 1950s.
 Those were basically the glory years; they twice made the quarters of the FA Cup in that decade, the farthest they’ve ever gotten.

 They bottomed out in 2014, getting relegated out of the Football League for the first time, but they bounced back in style, earning promotion to League Two after the 2014-15 season, then up to League One after the following year.

 League One, the third tier.
-This means their fixture list includes names like Sheffield United, Millwall, and AFC Wimbledon.
-They made the second round of both the FA Cup and League Cup.
+This means their fixture list includes names like AFC Wimbledon, Doncaster Rovers and Charlton.

 Odd fact: This piece of land was originally called Buffalo Bill’s Field, because Bill played there in 1891.